-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-§41.109 — Enrollment in the CDS Option.

-(a) At the time of an individual's enrollment in a DADS program that offers the CDS option, and at least annually thereafter, a case manager, service coordinator, or other person designated by the individual's program must:
+At the time of a member's enrollment in a STAR+PLUS or a STAR+PLUS HCBS program that offers the Consumer Directed Services (CDS) option, and at least annually thereafter, a case manager, service coordinator or other person designated by the member's program must:

-(1) provide written materials on the CDS option to the individual or LAR;
+provide written materials on the CDS option to the member or legally authorized representative (LAR);

-(2) meet with and provide the individual or LAR with an oral explanation of the CDS option specific to the individual's program; and
+meet with and provide the member or LAR with an oral explanation of the CDS option specific to the member's program;

+present or make available to the member, the Health and Human Services Commission (HHSC) video, The Consumer Directed Services Option, which can be accessed by visiting https://hhs.texas.gov/cds; and

-(3) complete Form 1581, Consumer Directed Services Option Overview.
+complete Form 1581, Consumer Directed Services Option Overview.

-(b) An individual or LAR may request that a case manager, service coordinator, or other person designated by the individual's program provide additional oral and written information to the individual or LAR regarding the CDS option or assist with enrollment in the CDS option at any time.
-The case manager, service coordinator, or designee must comply within five working days after receipt of the request.
+A member or LAR may request that a service coordinator provide additional oral and written information to the member or LAR regarding the CDS option or assist with enrollment in the CDS option at any time.
+The service coordinator must comply within five business days after receipt of the request.

-(c) An individual or LAR declining participation in the CDS option may at any time elect to participate in the CDS option while receiving services through a DADS program that offers the CDS option.
+A member or LAR declining participation in the CDS option may at any time elect to participate in the CDS option while receiving services through STAR+PLUS.

-(d) An individual or LAR who decides to participate in the CDS option must, with assistance from a case manager or service coordinator, complete the following forms:

-(1) Form 1582, Consumer Directed Services Responsibilities …

-The service coordinator is responsible for presenting the Consumer Directed Services (CDS) option annually to all new applicants and ongoing members who are not enrolled in the CDS option and whenever information is requested.
+The service coordinator is responsible for presenting the CDS option annually to all new applicants and ongoing members who are not enrolled in the CDS option, and whenever information is requested.
 The service coordinator:

-shares an overview of the benefits and responsibilities of the CDS option by reviewing Form 1581, Consumer Directed Services (CDS) Option Overview;
+shares an overview of the benefits and responsibilities of the CDS option by reviewing Form 1581;

-provides a copy of Form 1581 to the applicant/member; and
+provides a copy of Form 1581 to the applicant or member; and

-informs the applicant/member of the right to choose service delivery through the agency option or the CDS option.
+informs the applicant or member of the right to choose service delivery through the agency option or the CDS option.

 For initial applications, the service coordinator obtains the applicant's signature on Form 1581 at the initial contact.
 The service coordinator signs and dates the form verifying the information was presented to the applicant.
 A copy of Form 1581 is placed in the case record to document that CDS information was shared.